Hexix23/WriteUps/HackTheBox/Jeeves.md

     ![Untitled](https://github.com/Hexix23/WriteUps/blob/main/.gitbook/assets/Jeeves/Untitled%2016.png)

 - Para poder operar con este archivo tenemos que pasárnoslo a nuestra máquina local.
-- Al estar en un sistema windows, es un poquito mas complicado que abrir un servidor con python y descargando el archivo mediante wget.
+- Al estar en un sistema windows, es un poquito más complicado que abrir un servidor con python y descargando el archivo mediante wget.

 > “***Impacket is a collection of Python classes for working with network protocols.
 Impacket is focused on providing low-level programmatic access to the packets and for some protocols (e.g. SMB1-3 and MSRPC) the protocol implementation itself.
 Packets can be constructed from scratch, as well as parsed from raw data, and the object-oriented API makes it simple to work with deep hierarchies of protocols.
 The library provides a set of tools as examples of what can be done within the context of this library.***”
 >
-- Vamos a abrir habilitar un recurso a nivel de red a traves de `SMB` para poder pasarnos a nuestra maquina el archivo.
+- Vamos a abrir habilitar un recurso a nivel de red a través de `SMB` para poder pasarnos a nuestra máquina el archivo.

     ```bash
     $impacket-smbserver -h